ADHD (Attention-Deficit/Hyperactivity Disorder)

 Cognitive Behavioral Therapy (CBT) adapted for ADHD focuses on practical skill-building: organization systems, time management strategies, breaking tasks into manageable steps, and addressing the negative self-beliefs that accumulate from years of struggling.
 CBT for ADHD is structured and action-oriented, and research shows it produces meaningful improvements even for adults already taking medication.

 Dialectical Behavior Therapy (DBT) skills training can be especially helpful for the emotional dysregulation component of ADHD.
-Mindfulness, distress tolerance, and emotional regulation skills directly address the impulsivity and intense emotional reactions that many people with ADHD experience.
+The core DBT skills — mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness — directly address the impulsivity and intense emotional reactions that many people with ADHD experience.
 Research has found that modified DBT programs specifically adapted for ADHD can reduce both core symptoms and emotional instability.

 Behavioral Activation helps counter the avoidance and procrastination cycles that are common in ADHD by creating structure and gradually building momentum through scheduled, meaningful activities.